-- 1. Member States shall require that all trading venues and their participants synchronise the business clocks they use to record the date and time of any reportable event. - 2.
-ESMA shall develop draft regulatory technical standards to specify the level of accuracy to which clocks should be synchronised in accordance with international standards.
+- Member States shall require that all trading venues and their members or participants synchronise the business clocks they use to record the date and time of any reportable event. - 2.
+ESMA shall develop draft regulatory technical standards to specify the level of accuracy to which clocks are to be synchronised in accordance with international standards.